Few famous painters in the history of art have backgrounds as fascinating but unknown as that of Henry Ossawa Tanner (1859-1937).

 The Banjo Lesson is one of Tanner’s most famous paintings, and was likely made when he visited Philadelphia in 1893 and painted “mostly Negro subjects”.
 Lesson reveals the influence of Thomas Eakins’ uncompromising attention to detail in portraiture.
 Tanner uses this Realist portrait style to deflate the stereotypical image of banjo playing by African Americans for entertainment of white Americans.
 While the background is loose, long brushstrokes, Tanner carefully carves the two faces and bathes the scene in almost sacred lighting.
 Tanner defuses the stereotype by making The Banjo Lesson a scene of Everyman passing tradition to a child.

-The Thankful Poor again combines the Realist focus on carefully observed nature with Tanner's desire to dignify the people with whom he was raised.
+In the The Thankful Poor, Tanner again combines the Realist focus on carefully observed nature with Tanner’s desire to dignify the people with whom he was raised.
 The man, boy and objects in the room are portrayed in greatest detail; the light pouring in from the window creates a sense of spiritual stillness.

 Tanner was somewhat forgotten in art history for three decades after his death in 1937.
-The Smithsonian Institution showed his works in 1969 in yet another first for Henry Ossawa Tanner -- the first major solo art exhibition of a black painter in the U. S. In 1991 the Philadelphia Museum of Art hosted a retrospective.
-With this PAFA show, perhaps Tanner will finally earn his due, recognition as one of the most famous painters of the 20th century, not as a "black" or "African American" painter.
+The Smithsonian Institution showed his works in 1969 in yet another first for Henry Ossawa Tanner — the first major solo art exhibition of a black painter in the U. S. In 1991 the Philadelphia Museum of Art hosted a retrospective.
+With this PAFA show, perhaps Tanner will finally earn his due as one of the most famous painters of the 20th century.